Drayton and Toowoomba Cemetery: Avenue trees and other plantings

 The trees and plantings throughout the site are an important part of its design, due to their screening effect that assists in creating an atmosphere of peace and tranquillity within the cemetery grounds.
 The main entrance drive off South Street runs north-south and extends for approximately half the length of the cemetery, to 3rd Avenue.
-Along the entire length of this drive are equally spaced mature trees – alternating Camphor Laurels (Cinnamomum camphora) and London Plane (Platanus acerifolia).
+Along the entire length of this drive are equally spaced mature trees – alternating Camphor Laurels (Cinnamomum camphora) and London Plane (Platanus × hispanica).
 The first half of this drive has a dual road carriage, separated by a grass island with a central row of mature Queen Palms (Arecastrum romanzoffianum).
 The second half of the drive has a row of Queen Palms along the western side.

 Several other avenues of mature trees are located throughout the cemetery.
-South of the intersection with Third Avenue, the trees along the drive change to Cypress (type unknown), Italian Cypress (Cupressus sempervirens stricta) and Cedar of Lebanon (Cedrus libani).
+South of the intersection with Third Avenue, the trees along the drive change to Cypress (type unknown), Italian Cypress (Cupressus sempervirens 'Stricta') and Cedar of Lebanon (Cedrus libani).
 The far southern boundary is defined by Queen and Jelly Palms (Butia capitata) to the east and Cypresses to the west.
 There are various trees planted along the western north-south roadway, including Italian Cypress.
-1st Avenue has a magnificent row of large Kauri Pines to the east and some Italian Cypresses.
-The War Cemetery is encircled by rows of Cypress (type unknown) and large Pines (most likely Monterey Pines, Pinus radiata).
+1st Avenue has a magnificent row of large Kauri (Agathis) to the east and some Italian Cypresses.
+The War Cemetery is encircled by rows of Cypress (type unknown) and large Pines (most likely Monterey Pines Pinus radiata).
 4th Avenue possesses a variety of species along its length, whilst 5th Avenue is densely lined with Cedar of Lebanon, Camphor Laurel and Cypress.
 Other distinctive trees in the cemetery include a very large Eucalypt in block PRES5, and a mature Cook Island Pine in the middle of a family plot in the Old CE1.

-The park-like section of trees along Anzac Avenue contains Hoop Pines (Araucaria cunninghamii), Cook Island Pines (Araucaria columnaris), Monterey Pines, Italian Cypress, Cypress (unidentified), a Canary Island Date Palm (Phoenix canariensis, south of the pump station), Camphor Laurels (an avenue from the entrance drive to the Anzac Avenue gate), Jacaranda (Jacaranda mimosifolia) and a single Kauri Pine (Agathis robusta).
+The park-like section of trees along Anzac Avenue contains Hoop Pines (Araucaria cunninghamii), Cook Island Pines (Araucaria columnaris), Monterey Pines, Italian Cypress, Cypress (unidentified), a Canary Island Date Palm (Phoenix canariensis, south of the pump station), Camphor Laurels (an avenue from the entrance drive to the Anzac Avenue gate), Jacaranda (Jacaranda mimosifolia) and a single Kauri (Agathis robusta).

-In the eastern lawn cemetery there are various rows and avenues of Camphor Laurels, Cypress, Italian Cypress and Golden Cypress (Cupressus macrocarpa brunniana aurea).
+In the eastern lawn cemetery there are various rows and avenues of Camphor Laurels, Cypress, Italian Cypress and Golden Cypress (Cupressus macrocarpa 'Brunniana Aurea').
 Placed along the perimeter fencing are London Plane trees and Cedar of Lebanon.
 A double row of Hoop Pines also exists south of the Memorial Lawn.
 The western lawn cemetery and Forest Lawn contains mostly gum trees (various species) and a row of Italian Cypresses that edges the eastern side of the Forest Lawn.